Slevinski/slevinski.github.io/series/unicode-and-signwriting/publishing.md

 Other technical briefings can remain series-contained unless a standards, developer, or platform audience needs a stable standalone citation.

-## Release-Time Checks
+## Release-Time Status

-Before freezing `v1.0.0`, confirm current official Unicode status and citations, including:
+For `v1.0.0`, current official Unicode status and citations are treated as release-scoped status checks covering:

 - current Unicode version and Sutton SignWriting block documentation
 - current Unicode code charts and core specification language